 Most Thanksgiving crafts involve leaves, turkeys, pilgrims and pumpkins.
 And if you have little kids making them, you may or may not be excited to decorate your carefully coordinated Thanksgiving table with their handiness!

-This is a fun project I did with my Princess’ kindergarten class many years ago as a Thanksgiving candle holder gift for the children’s parents: DIY Bean Candle Holder.
+This is a fun project I did with my Princess’ kindergarten class many years ago as a Thanksgiving candle holder gift for the children’s parents: DIY candle holder with beans.
 The kids loved making these candle holders and the only skill involved is stirring!

 It’s a totally easy and cheap craft to throw together.
 And the parents really loved the candle holders their little ones created.
 I think they are pretty enough to sit on your thanksgiving table, how about you?!

-First up, you need a MOLD: we used some random plastic disposable cups we had leftover from a party.
+1. Prep the mold. we used some random plastic disposable cups we had leftover from a party.
 You can also use paper, styrofoam or any other disposable cup.
 For my votive candle holder, I used a styrofoam bowl for the mold.
+Rub the inside of your mold with the soap.

 For the votive candles, I chose to use the kind that has a metal holder.
 This way, the beans stick to the metal holder and as the small votive candles burn out, you can replace them easily with another votive candle.
 Easy peasy.